Medications for ADHD

 - Alcohol abuse

-- Tablets containing methylphenidate last approximately eight hours – it is generally sufficient to take a tablet once or twice a day
+- Capsules containing methylphenidate last approximately eight hours – it is generally sufficient to take a capsule once or twice a day

-- If all important factors are clarified before the start of treatment, taking tablets for treatment of ADHD is generally low in risk and has few side effects
+- If all important factors are clarified before the start of treatment, taking ADHD medication is generally low in risk and has few side effects

 - When taken as prescribed, there is no evidence that methylphenidate creates a dependency